apache/spark/docs/cloud-integration.md

-This uses the "version 2" algorithm for committing files, which does less renaming than the "version 1" algorithm, though as it still uses `rename()` to commit files, it is still unsafe to use in some environments.
+This uses the "version 2" algorithm for committing files, which does less renaming than the "version 1" algorithm, though as it still uses `rename()` to commit files, it may be unsafe to use.

-Bear in mind that storing temporary files can run up charges; delete directories called `"_temporary"` on a regular basis to avoid this.
+As storing temporary files can run up charges; delete directories called `"_temporary"` on a regular basis to avoid this.